 When it comes to hiding the very words of God in our hearts, the question of which translation to use naturally arises.
 As it is beyond our present scope to discuss the validity and accuracy of the various modern Bible translations, suffice it to say that if we don’t fully trust the wording of our Bible then meditating on it won’t be easy, and submitting to it in areas where we are broken and need healing will be even harder.
 We need to trust the very words of our Bible as inspired — enough to let it judge us and change our lives, as if God Himself is speaking the very words to us, rather than being its judge and deciding whether it is correct or not.

 When we quote our Bible in resisting the enemy, identifying heresy and lies and determining the will of God, the very words must be precise and accurate, just like the original.
-Slight changes in wording alter the meaning and effect of its texts; the enemy will certainly exploit any and every weakness that has crept into our Bible to bring both shame and harm to ourselves and others.
+Slight changes in wording alter the meaning and impact of its texts; the enemy will certainly exploit any and every weakness that has crept into our Bible to bring both shame and harm to ourselves and others.
 If God has not superintended and blessed the translation of our Bible, the enemy has no doubt leveraged the weaknesses and biases of its translators to corrupt it in ways that we cannot readily perceive — our primary spiritual weapon will not be as sharp and powerful as it is supposed to be.
 (He 4:12)

 It seems very few of us today believe we actually have an English Bible we can trust like this, one that is — for all practical purposes — as accurate and inspired as the original manuscripts … living and powerful … but without such a Bible we cannot actually obey God’s command here like we should.
 My advice?
 Consider that God powerfully used the old Authorized King James Bible in two Great Awakenings.
 No other English Bible has been so used of God.
 The motives of its translators should also be acknowledged: they did so under threat of severe persecution, and not to make a profit as so many do today.
-We also do well to note that the KJV is actually one of the few Bibles we can freely quote at length without breaking copyright law; it would be a sin to quote the full text of any book of the Bible from most modern translation without written approval from the publisher.
+We also do well to note that the KJV is actually one of the few Bibles we can freely quote at length without concern for copyright law; it may be illegal to quote the full text of any book of the Bible from most modern translations without written approval from the publisher.
 Puts a bit of a spin on this, does it not?
 For further insights here, The Syrian Recension and Given By Inspiration may be very helpful.

 One of the biggest pitfalls that can endanger us as we make progress in this journey is that any success here can start making us proud.
 Whenever we begin to feel the slightest bit of this sickness coming on … we should immediately start meditating on verses that will help correct the situation: “Every one that is proud in heart is an abomination to the LORD: though hand join in hand, he shall not be unpunished.”
 (Pr 16:5) If we don’t humble ourselves, God will do it for us … and in my experience, we’re much better off self-correcting here.
 Don’t let this go to your head; remember how long it took you to get on board and how poorly you still do it compared to your potential.
 After more than four decades in this journey myself, believe me, I could still be much more faithful here.

 Armed with the knowledge of God’s will and way, prepare yourself for the journey of a lifetime, a journey into the Father’s heart and arms.
 Saturate your soul with the words of God as you walk with Him; as you abide in Him let His words abide in you.
 Let the meditation of your heart be acceptable in His sight.
 (Ps 19:14) This gift of God is one that keeps on giving, like a well of water springing up into everlasting life, feeding you and those around you with the sacred bread of eternity, nourishing, refreshing and strengthening you to be all that God has intended you to be.
-May He bless you richly as you pursue Him.
+(Jn 4:14) May He bless you richly as you pursue Him.